 - Investigate and develop novel detergents containing repellents that can be used during laundry to allow active repellents to be applied to everyday clothing during each wash for protection against Aedes mosquitoes,

 - Investigate new wash-resistant technologies, including novel silica-shell, polymer fibres and microencapsulated formulations to determine whether repellent active ingredients can be retained in fabrics for multiple washes,

 - Develop plastic wearable repellent technologies including flip-flops, wrist bands, necklaces using a plastic silica technology for protection against Aedes mosquitoes,

 - Perform a modelling study to determine what level of protection (i.e. reduction in biting rate) is required to reduce Zika transmission in pregnant women.

-Group leader: Dr. James Logan, London School of Hygiene & Tropical Medicine
+Group leader: Prof. James Logan, London School of Hygiene & Tropical Medicine

 Senior Researcher: Dr. Thomas Ant